appsody/website/content/docs/stacks/package.md

      ./ci/build.sh incubator/<stack-id>
     ```

-**Note:** If a stack is not specified, all stacks in all repositories are built.
+> If a stack is not specified, all stacks in all repositories are built.

 ### Using your packaged stack
 1. A local repository based on the stacks built is added to the repository list.
 Run ```appsody repo list``` to see this repository named `<repo>-index-local`